fluencelabs/deployment/ipc/README.md

 ## Prepare

 Pull configure IPC, pull genesis file, create keys with one command:

 ```shell
 ./boostrap.sh --env ENV --name NAME --ip IP
 ```

 See `./boostrap.sh -h` for more info.

+## Ports used

+- 8545 - chain RPC endpoint.
+Should be accessible by nox
+- 26659 - fendermint p2p.
+Should be accessible from internet
+- 26656 - cometbft p2p.
+Should be accessible from internet

 ## Run